Why Referrals Don’t Scale And Create Risk For Your Company

 When I started Tortoise and Hare Software I was 31 years old.
 Prior to starting the company, I had spent a few years working full-time as a software programmer and getting an MBA.
 My social life consisted of hanging out with my fiance and playing League of Legends with a few old friends.
 I was happy with it, but it wasn’t exactly the sort of lifestyle that leads to an enormous network of business contacts.

 When I launched the company I’m sure more than a few people thought it was a bone-headed decision that reflected my distaste for corporate culture rather than any sort of well-reasoned business decision, especially my parents.
-Probably the only people who really supported the decision were my fiance and my sister.
 I say that not to garner sympathy, but to illustrate the point that when I launched, I basically had zero network and zero support to help get me started.
 I would hear the advice of asking for referrals then and the first thought that would jump to my mind was “who the hell would refer me any business?”
 The answer, no one.
-Even now after 4 years in I can count the number of referrals I’ve received that turned into a business relationship on one hand.
+Even now after 4 years in I can count the number of referrals I’ve received that turned into business relationships on one hand.
 If I launched the business when I was 45-50 with the bulk of my career behind me, things may have been different, and many times when I see people giving this advice they are usually well into their 40s and likely started their company before the world changed as it has in recent years.

 These were my circumstances but there are more than a few people who likely have similar circumstances when launching or operating their businesses.
 Experts with in-demand skills that want(ed) to break free from the 9-5.
 In a lot of cases, the personality type that leads people to become experts in a technical discipline has some degree of introversion or lack of broad societal appeal.
 I talk to many forms of technology and marketing service providers on a near-daily basis and many of them fit that profile.
 Introverts don’t have robust networks of contacts that they can easily tap to send them enough work to create a sustainable business.